Baby Sleep and Breastfeeding Series: Part 3

 Breastfeeding Mom’s Medication

 If you’re a breastfeeding mom, you do have to be careful about some medications you might take.
 Always talk to your doctor about the medication he wants to prescribe and make sure you remind him that you are breastfeeding.
-The APP does have a large list of approved drugs for breastfeeding and KellyMom has a more user friendly list of approved medication here.
+Search the LactMed database for approved medications for breastfeeding mothers.

 Some cold medications are not advised when you are breastfeeding.
 Sudafed and Actifed are okay to take as well as some allergy medications such as Claritin, Zyrtec, Allegra, and Benadryl.
 Keep in mind any cold or allergy medication can affect your milk supply, so if you notice a dip, once you stop using it, your milk supply should go back up.
 Advil and Tylenol are both deemed as safe for you to take without an effect on your milk supply.
 This is different than when you are pregnant and should NOT take Advil.
 You can also review natural cold remedies that might help without adding to your stress or worry.